andrew9595/ViRac/README.md

 #### What's the recommmended browser to run ViRac?
 Preferably Google Chrome or Mozilla Firefox

-#### What's the recommmended browser to run ViRac?
-Preferably Google Chrome or Mozilla Firefox

 #### Do I exclusively need a VR headset to play ViRac
 Nope!
 We do encourage users to immerse themselves in the VR experience through the use of VR peripherals such as Google Cardboard